telerik/blazor-docs/components/dropdownbutton/appearance.md

 ## ThemeColor

-The `ThemeColor` parameter sets the DropDownButton's background and text color from a set of predefined options.
+The `ThemeColor` parameter sets the background and text color of the DropDownButton's primary button from a set of predefined options.
 Use the `string` members of the static class `ThemeConstants.DropDownButton.ThemeColor`.

 | `ThemeColor` Class Member | String Value |
 | --- | --- |